shaik1002/biggitlabbomb/doc/user/project/import/index.md

 #### Notify user again about pending reassignment requests

-If a user is not acting on a reassignment request, you can prompt them again by sending another email:
+If user is not acting on reassignment request, you can prompt them again by sending another email:

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Manage > Members**.